Universal set

-In set theory, a universal set is a set which contains all objects, including itself.
+In set theory, a universal set is a set which contains all of the objects in the theory, including itself.
 In set theory as usually formulated, it can be proven in multiple ways that a universal set does not exist.
 However, some non-standard variants of set theory include a universal set.

 Reasons for nonexistence

 Many set theories do not allow for the existence of a universal set.
 There are several different arguments for its non-existence, based on different choices of axioms for set theory.